 We are a clinical-stage biopharmaceutical company using our proprietary synthetic vaccine particle, or SVP, technology to discover and develop differentiated therapies that are designed to modulate the immune system to effectively and safely treat rare diseases.
 Many rare diseases are treated with biologic therapies that are foreign to the patient's immune system and therefore, elicit an undesired immune response.
 Of particular concern are anti-drug antibodies, or ADAs, which are produced by the immune system in response to biologic therapy and can adversely affect the efficacy and safety of treatment.
 Our proprietary SVP technology encapsulates an immunomodulator in biodegradable nanoparticles to induce antigen-specific immune tolerance to mitigate the formation of ADAs in response to life-sustaining biologic drugs.
 We believe our SVP technology has the potential for broad applications to both enhance existing biologic drugs and enable novel therapies.
 Our lead product candidate, SEL-212, is a therapeutic enzyme designed to be the first non-immunogenic biologic therapy for the treatment of refractory and tophaceous gout, each a painful and debilitating disease with unmet medical need.
 SEL-212 is currently in a comprehensive Phase 1/2 clinical program.
-The Phase 1/2 clinical program, comprised of two Phase 1 clinical trials and a Phase 2 clinical trial, is designed to evaluate the ability of SEL-212 to control uric acid levels and mitigate the formation of ADAs.
+The Phase 1/2 clinical trials and a Phase 2 clinical trial, is designed to evaluate the ability of SEL-212 to control uric acid levels and mitigate the formation of ADAs.
 We expect to receive final data from both Phase 1 clinical trials in the first half of 2016 and initiate the Phase 2 clinical trial in 2016.
-We have submitted to the FDA two investigational new drug, or IND, applications, both of which are active.
-Each IND lists us as a named sponsor and is indicated for the treatment of chronic gout in adult patients refractory to conventional therapy.